-Nicholas struggled with one arm to search his pockets, then doing the same with the arm on the other side.
-In his last pocket he found an old piece of paper.
-Torn and worn it was the same as the one the strange pair of legs had lowered to his face.
-Doing his best to hand it up the hand lowered once again to receive it.
-Disappearing out of sight there was a solitary click and the card was returned with a clean hole punched through it.
+Nicholas struggled with one arm to search his pockets, then did the same with the arm on the other side.
+In his last pocket, he found an old piece of paper.
+Torn and worn, it was the same as the one the strange pair of legs had lowered to his face.
+Doing his best to hand it up, the hand lowered once again to receive it.
+Disappearing out of sight, there was a solitary click, and the card was returned with a clean hole punched through it.
 There was a moment of what sounded like keys jingling, then a second hand came down with one.
-Aiming it at he’s chained wrist.
-He raised his arm as much as he could and the hands unlocked him.
-He was free, but before he could move a hand returned with a piece of paper and laid it on the ground in front of he before walking through the carriage.
+Aiming it at his chained wrist.
+He raised his arm as much as he could, and the hands unlocked him.
+He was free, but before he could move, a hand returned with a piece of paper and laid it on the ground in front of him before walking through the carriage.
 It was a simple diagram of someone sitting on a chair with a tick next to it.
 Next to it was an image of how he was sat with a cross next to it.
 The door at the back of the carriage slid opened and closed, and he climbed out from his resting place.
-Slowly using the wall to stand he stretched out his back with a series of clicks and moans, before finally righting himself.
-The last movement let lose a loud crack from the centre of his back and air escaped him with a sigh of relief.
+Slowly using the wall to stand, he stretched out his back with a series of clicks and moans before finally righting himself.
+The last movement let loose a loud crack from the center of his back, and air escaped him with a sigh of relief.

 he rose his leg high and brought it down on his seat, breaking the boards and setting them loose from their metal bindings.
-Picking up the largest of them he slammed it into the window, shattering it.
-He looked out the window, first backwards, then forwards.
-There was nothing but endless train surrounded by a thick forest.
+Picking up the largest of them, he slammed it into the window, shattering it.
+He looked out the window, first backward, then forwards.
+There was nothing but an endless train surrounded by a thick forest.

 “yup, about as useful as I thought that might have been.” he said sarcastically.

 Standing in the next carriage was as if he had just stepped back into his own.
-The only difference being the lack of hole that he had made.
-Stepping forward he was cautious, still with his piece of wood in hand he checked down every seat that he passed, and looked at the overhead compartments before he went by them.
-No matter how many carriages he moved through they were all the same.
+The only difference was the lack of holes that he had made.
+Stepping forward, he was cautious; still with his piece of wood in hand, he checked down every seat that he passed and looked at the overhead compartments before he went by them.
+No matter how many carriages he moved through, they were all the same.